bhopkins0/OpenVPN-WebAdmin/README.md

 # OpenVPN-WebAdmin Version 0.1 -- Work in Progress
 Manage OpenVPN configurations in a web browser

+Only tested on Ubuntu Server 20.04 w/ LEMP stack.

 This is functional code serving as a rough draft for the project.

 It is barebones and does not incorporate adequate security features for production use.